DOCA Pipeline Language Runtime Controller Gateway SHM Application Guide

 gateway_shm.p4 program that implements the gateway logic.

-The controller controls the DPL daemon through gRPC or Shared Memory (SHM) interfaces to insert, query, and delete HW steering rules.
-Arriving traffic from the wire and the VFs is processed according to the gateway program and passed to the relevant port based on the loaded program.
+The controller communicates with the DPL daemon through gRPC or Shared Memory (SHM) interfaces to insert, query, and delete HW steering rules.
+Traffic arriving from the wire or the VFs is processed according to the gateway program and passed to the relevant port based on the loaded program.

 The application is based on two major components that work together to define and manage the forwarding state: